Graptophyllum ilicifolium

+Graptophyllum ilicifolium, commonly known as the Mount Blackwood holly, is a species of plant in the family Acanthaceae.
+It is native to central Queensland, Australia, and has a conservation status of vulnerable.

+Description

-Graptophyllum ilicifolium, otherwise known as the Mount Blackwood holly, is a large rainforest shrub which grows in granitic soils.
+Mount Blackwood holly is a large rainforest shrub which grows in granitic soils.
 It has shiny, dark green leaves which resemble those of the unrelated holly, and grows best in moist, semi-shaded, well-drained, well-mulched soils.
 The shrub grows to 5 metres in height and has leaves 7.5 to 10 centimetres long which are shiny, noticeably veined, dark green in colour and have a spinous margin.
 The flowers are red and in short clusters, each about 2 to 2.5 centimetres in length.